angular/angular-cli/docs/design/build-system.md

 # Build System

 Angular CLI includes a first-party build system for Angular applications distributed as `@angular-devkit/build-angular`.
-This build system is responsible for creating a standalone application from user source files and third-party dependencies.
+This build system is responsible for creating a standalone single-page application (SPA) from user source files and third-party dependencies.

 `@angular-devkit/build-angular` itself integrates with the rest of Angular CLI by being an [Architect builder](https://angular.io/guide/cli-builder).
 This document describes a top level view of the functionality in `@angular-devkit/build-angular`, referred as just the "build system".